Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 Food and drink were a bit more limited back then, too.
 Forget about grabbing a Frappuccino at the drive-thru or ordering a burger and fries at a roadside diner.
 You’d be lucky to find a dry sandwich and a lukewarm soda.
-Better pack a picnic!
+Pack a picnic if you want to be sure you eat on your road trip.

 Fun fact: The first fast-food restaurant in the US, White Castle, didn’t open until 1921.